How to Monitor an MCP Server

 assertions— rules to validate the server's response.statusCode— ensures the HTTP response is200 OK.textBody— verifies that the response payload exactly matches the expected JSON-RPCpingresult.

-Before deploying your monitor, you can manually test your MCP server's ping endpoint with curl to confirm it responds as expected.
+You can also test the ping endpoint manually with curl.
 This helps verify the target value for your textBody assertion.

 curl -X POST \\